 RESEARCH INTERESTS

-Dr Alexis Carey works as both a health psychology practitioner and a researcher. academic focus centres on rights-based approaches to youth mental health, rights-based approaches, and health behaviour change.
+Dr Alexis Carey works as both a health psychology practitioner and a researcher.
+Her academic focus centres on youth mental health, rights-based approaches, and health behaviour change.

 She collaborates with government departments, universities, schools and the charity sector to translate lived experience into policy and practice that promotes psychological wellbeing for all.